 Kennel Clubs and Stud Books

 Today, along with the definition of a pure breed dog, for this to be global there must be arrangements for world-wide recognition.
-Pure breed or pedigreed dogs firstly must have a formal pedigree issued by a Kennel Club and secondly must have their breed's physical description and function classified within their Breed Standard.
+Pure breed dogs firstly must have a formal pedigree issued by a Kennel Club and secondly must have their breed's physical description and function classified within their Breed Standard.

 Today's Kennel Clubs with Reciprocal Stud Book Arrangements

 On 4th April 1873, the Kennel Club (UK) the first Kennel Club as we know it today, was founded.
 The American Kennel Club (AKC) followed one year later with the Canadian Kennel Club (CKC) next by 1880.
 Then, in 1954, the FCI the Federation Cynologique Internationale began operations from the tiny Belgium town of Thuin.
 In Australia the administration involved with keeping the Stud Registry and the Rules and Regulations of Dog Shows used to be controlled by various Kennel Clubs in each of the States.
 But in 1958 the Australian National Kennel Council (ANKC) was born.